entando/entando-docs/vuepress/docs/next/docs/curate/bundle-details.md

 ![Bundle Publishing Process](./img/publishing-process.jpg)

-Finally, the bundle is deployed into the Local Hub of a running Entando instance where it can then be installed.
+Finally, the bundle is deployed into the Local Hub of a running Entando instance where it can be installed.
 Any improvements to the bundle can be made by repeating the **four steps: pack, publish, deploy and install**.
-Alternatively, the install step can be done in the App Builder UI by the composer designing the application.
+Alternatively, the install step can be completed in the App Builder UI when composing an application by upgrading the version.

-At every phase of the process, options are available to fine-tune the process, and to see more information, go to the [ent bundle CLI](../getting-started/ent-bundle.md) documentation.
+At every phase of the process, options are available to fine-tune the process, and for more specifics, see the [ent bundle CLI](../getting-started/ent-bundle.md) documentation.

 ## Bundle Descriptor entando.json
 The following is a list of specifications for the bundle descriptor and its component parts.